 In the modern world, no system of law imposes the death penalty on adulterers.
 Hence, divorce is no longer a merciful alternative to worse punishment, and the exception clause in Matthew 19:9 no longer applies.
 Someone who remarries after divorcing an unfaithful spouse no longer escapes the guilt of adultery.

 Also, polygamy is no longer legal.
-Indeed, polygamy was never compatible with God's intention for marriage.
+As noted in the previous lesson, the legal standing of polygamy in the ancient world is probably the only reason that Jesus declines to condemn a man who remarries after his first wife has divorced him.
+But even in the pre-Christian era, marriage to multiple wives was not compatible with God's intention for marriage.
 There are many clues both in the Old Testament and the New Testament that the only proper marriage in God's eyes is the union of one man and one woman.
 Now that society has rightly rejected polygamy, a man who remarries after his wife divorces him commits adultery.

 Therefore, in our moral evaluation of divorce, we must set a high standard.
 The appropriate rule for today boils down to three simple statements.